daniel-chenery/MockOff/README.md

 This is **not** intended to replace Moq.
 This is **not** a fully-fledged wrapper.
 Its case is to bridge-the-gap whilst transitioning testing frameworks.
 Support is not exhaustive.
 Please **do** support Moq where you can.

+## Usage
+Install, do a global find & replace on your namespaces replacing `using Moq;` with `using MockOff.NSubstitute;`.
+Run your tests, hope for the best.

 ## Supported Methods
 If it's not listed, it's probably not supported.